-Normalizing LiDAR Point Clouds with PDAL: Precision Workflows for Forest Canopy and Terrain Extraction
+Normalizing LiDAR Point Clouds with PDAL: Height-Above-Ground Workflows

 Normalizing LiDAR point clouds with PDAL converts absolute elevations referenced to a geodetic datum into heights above ground level (HAGL).
-This transformation is non-negotiable for accurate canopy height modeling, gap fraction analysis, and aboveground biomass estimation: without it, a point at 350 m ASL inside a 30-metre stand is indistinguishable from a bare-ground point at 350 m ASL in flat terrain.
-When executed through PDAL’s declarative pipeline architecture, normalization becomes reproducible, memory-efficient, and fully scriptable within Python-based ecological workflows.
+This transformation is non-negotiable for accurate canopy work: without it, a point at 350 m ASL inside a 30-metre stand is indistinguishable from a bare-ground point at 350 m ASL in flat terrain.
+This page is one focused recipe inside LiDAR Point Cloud Preprocessing, which itself sits within the wider Canopy Height Modeling & Terrain Extraction workflow.
+It names the exact PDAL filters — filters.csf, filters.hag_nn, and filters.hag_delaunay — and the parameters that decide whether your normalized cloud carries clean height-above-ground or systematic artifacts.
+Executed through PDAL’s declarative pipeline architecture, normalization becomes reproducible, memory-efficient, and fully scriptable within Python-based ecological workflows.

 Before initiating ground classification, validate spatial metadata.
-PDAL reads Vertical Reference System (VRS) metadata from LAS/LAZ Variable Length Records (VLRs), but inconsistent datum definitions or mixed vertical units (feet vs. meters) propagate silently through pipelines, introducing systematic height offsets.
-During the initial LiDAR Point Cloud Preprocessing phase, audit the header with pdal info --summary input.laz and confirm that srs.horizontal and srs.vertical are populated and correct.
+PDAL reads Vertical Reference System (VRS) metadata from LAS/LAZ Variable Length Records (VLRs), but inconsistent datum definitions or mixed vertical units (feet vs. metres) propagate silently through pipelines, introducing systematic height offsets.
+Audit the header with pdal info --summary input.laz and confirm that srs.horizontal and srs.vertical are populated and correct.
 If vertical units are in feet, use filters.assign to scale the Z dimension before classification:

 {